brianhuster/unnest.nvim/README.md

 vim.pack.add { "https://github.com/brianhuster/unnest.nvim" }
 ```

+> [!WARNING]
+> There are some other plugins that do similar thing, like [flatten.nvim](https://github.com/willothy/flatten.nvim), [nvim-unception](https://github.com/samjwill/nvim-unception).
+Please make sure you have removed or disabled them before installing this plugin, because they can conflict with each other.

+> [!WARNING]
+> This plugin doesn't support lazy-loading (and you shouldn't need it because this plugin already has very small startuptime)

 ## Usage

-NOTE: there are some other plugins that do similar thing, like [flatten.nvim](https://github.com/willothy/flatten.nvim), [nvim-unception](https://github.com/samjwill/nvim-unception).
-Please make sure you have removed or disabled them before installing this plugin, because they can conflict with each other.

 See [`:h unnest`](./doc/unnest.txt) for more details.